Christine Kenneally: The First Word, 2007

-The First Word also details how Tecumseh Fitch found that the human larynx responsible for the enunciation of vowels and consonants, is something found in other animals such as koalas and lions, and that animals too have a complex inner life "without the benefit of syntax or words."
-Kenneally also details the work of University of Edinburgh linguist Simon Kirby, who with computer modeling, has suggested that language much like a computer virus, is self-evolving.
+The First Word also details how Tecumseh Fitch found that the human larynx, responsible for the enunciation of vowels and consonants, is also found in animals such as koalas and lions, and that animals too have a complex inner life "without the benefit of syntax or words".
+Kenneally also details the work of University of Edinburgh linguist Simon Kirby who, using computer modelling, has suggested that language, much like a computer virus, is self-evolving.

-The New Yorker called the book an "accessible account" with the Scientific American describing its discourse as "elegant."
-William Grimes of The New York Times wrote that Kenneally "covers an enormous expanse of ground" and that she is "scrupulously fair-minded."
+The New Yorker called the book an "accessible account", the Scientific American described its discourse as "elegant", and William Grimes of The New York Times wrote that Kenneally "covers an enormous expanse of ground" and is "scrupulously fair-minded".

 The Invisible History of the Human Race, 2014

-Kenneally's second book, The Invisible History of the Human Race: How DNA and History Shape Our Identities and Our Futures, draws on cutting-edge research to reveal how both historical artifacts and DNA tell us where we come from and where we may be headed.
+Kenneally's second book, The Invisible History of the Human Race, draws on cutting-edge research to reveal how both historical artifacts and DNA tell us where we come from and where we may be headed.
 She interviews molecular biologists about genes' influence on physical characteristics, population geneticists attempting to reconstruct the genetic composition of centuries-old populations, genealogists looking to trace family lineages, and those in charge of the Mormon genealogical database.

 The book received a starred review from Publishers Weekly, who stated, "Kenneally offers a rich, thoughtful blend of science, social science, and philosophy in a manner that mixes personal history with the history of the human species."
 It was shortlisted for the 2015 Stella Prize.